voduytuan/Restful-EasyOCR/README.md

   - JSON Object with format:

     - `image_url` - (String) : URL Of image will be processed
     - `secret_key` - (String): Secret Key of server.
 If you're using my public image from hub.docker.com, the secret key will be "easyocr_vdt".
-If you want to change key, build image yourself and change  in `recognition.py`.
+Change this key by set the value of environment variable `SECRET_KEY` in `docker run...` command.

   - Example of a payload: